-The WTCS FSEO shall maintain a test bank for each IFSAC accredited certification category and level.
+The WTCS FSEO shall maintain a test bank for each accredited certification category and level.
 Each bank shall have a minimum of twice as many questions as are asked on the written examination.

-Fire Fighter I, NFPA 1001, 2013 edition 1254 Fire Fighter II, NFPA 1001, 2013 edition 568 Hazardous Materials Awareness/Operations, NFPA 472, 2013 edition 267 Driver/Operator-Pumper, NFPA 1002, 2017 edition 272 Driver/Operator-Aerial, NFPA 1002, 2017 edition 215 Fire Inspector I, NFPA 1031, 2014 edition 346 Fire Officer I, NFPA 1021, 2014 edition 444 Fire Officer II, NFPA 1021, 2014 edition 240 Emergency Services Instructor I, NFPA 1041, 2012 edition 357
+Fire Fighter I, NFPA 1001, 2019 edition 637 Fire Fighter II, NFPA 1001, 2019 edition 317 ARFF Fire Fighter, NFPA 1003, 2019 edition 500 Hazardous Materials Operations, NFPA 1072, 2017 edition 396 Hazardous Materials Technician, NFPA 1072, 2017 edition 470 Driver/Operator-Pumper, NFPA 1002, 2017 edition 273 Driver/Operator-Aerial, NFPA 1002, 2017 edition 215 Fire Inspector I, NFPA 1031, 2014 edition 346 Fire Investigator I, NFPA 1033, 2014 edition 312 Fire Officer I, NFPA 1021, 2014 edition 444 Fire Officer II, NFPA 1021, 2014 edition 240 Emergency Services Instructor I, NFPA 1041, 2012 edition 357 Fire Fighter I, NFPA 1001, 2013 edition 1254 Fire Fighter II, NFPA 1001, 2013 edition 568

 Test bank questions are revised after each revision of the pertinent NFPA standard.
 Validation of each test bank is completed as soon as possible after receipt.
-The current examination banks are purchased from Performance Training Systems, Inc., Jones and Bartlett, and International Fire Service Training Association (IFSTA).
+The current examination banks are purchased from Performance Training Systems, Inc., Jones and Bartlett (J&B), and/or International Fire Service Training Association (IFSTA).
 The Logic eXtension Resources (LXR) current version of the software allows for an impartial testing process using automatic scoring and measurement of test reliability.

 Approved candidates will be allowed to write the state certification examination for the category and/or level chosen.
-The written examination will consist of 100 questions with a 90-minute time limit (with the exception of HazMat which is 25 questions with a 30-minute time is limit).
+The written examination will consist of 100 questions with a 90-minute time limit (with the exception of 472 Hazardous Materials Operation 25 questions with a 30-minute time limit and 1072 Hazardous Materials Operation 50 questions with a 60-minute time is limit).
 Multiple choice and true/false questions can be expected.
 If the candidates successfully achieve a minimum score of 70 percent on the written examination, they will advance to the practical skills examination element of the process.
 Candidates who received their preparatory training through the state-approved training program and who fail their initial attempt at the written examination will be allowed up to 2 retests.
 If still unsuccessful after their second retest, these candidates are required to re-enroll in and complete the approved training program before being allowed to again write the examination.
 A variety of exams will be used to ensure that no candidate is allowed to take the same exam more than once.

-Policy Number and Name: Origin Date: Revision Date: Policy 17: Written Exam Validation 08/2003 01/2014
+Origin Date: Revision Date: Policy 17: Written Exam Validation 08/2003 01/2014